gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-03-Why-GPUs-Love-Tensors-Understanding-Tensor-Cores.md

 GPUs were originally designed for graphics rendering, which requires massive amounts of parallel matrix operations (transforming 3D coordinates, applying textures, computing lighting).
 This made them naturally good at the exact operations neural networks need: **matrix multiplications**.

-But in 2017, NVIDIA took a revolutionary step: they introduced **Tensor Cores**—specialized hardware units designed specifically to accelerate tensor operations for AI workloads.
+But in 2017, NVIDIA took a revolutionary step: they introduced **Tensor Cores**, in their Volta architecture, specialized hardware units designed specifically to accelerate tensor operations for AI workloads.
+These accelerators excel at massive parallel matrix multiplications, and Transformers, also introduced in 2017, are designed to take full advantage of that parallelism.
 ## CUDA Cores vs Tensor Cores: A Tale of Two Architectures

 ```mermaid